AIwithAj/Emotion-Detection/README.md

 ## Workflows

-1. Update config.yaml
+1. Update config.yaml								    # storing the constants
 2. Update secrets.yaml [Optional]
-3. Update params.yaml
+3. Update params.yaml                        	    	# storing the parameters constants
-4. Update the entity
+4. Update the entity     								# output for the next component
-5. Update the configuration manager in src config
+5. Update the configuration manager in src config      # here we are creating paths (merging config and entity)
 6. Update the components
 7. Update the pipeline
 8. Update the main.py